Clue (film): Stage adaptations

 The screenplay was adapted from film to stage in 2017 by the original screenwriter Jonathan Lynn.
 Clue: On Stage premiered in 2017 at Bucks County Playhouse, adapted by Hunter Foster with additional material by Eric Price.
 It was directed by Foster and starred Sally Struthers and Erin Dilly.
 A revised adaptation by Sandy Rustin, incorporating material from Foster and Price, was first performed in 2020.
 Rustin's adaptation was described as "a welcome throwback to an era of physical comedy".
 The stage adaptations have been performed widely.

 A national tour of the mystery-comedy play launched in 2024, directed by Casey Hushion.

 In other media

-The 2013 Psych episode "100 Clues" features Clue stars Martin Mull, Christopher Lloyd, and Lesley Ann Warren as suspects in a series of murders at a mansion.
+The 2013 Psych season 7 episode "100 Clues" features Clue stars Martin Mull, Christopher Lloyd and Lesley Ann Warren as suspects in a series of murders at a mansion.
 The episode, in addition to many jokes and themes in homage to the film, includes multiple endings in which the audience (separately for East and West Coast viewership) decides who is the real killer.
 The episode was dedicated to the memory of Madeline Kahn.

-Warren guest starred on a 2019 episode of Mull's sitcom The Cool Kids as a love interest for his character.
+Warren guest starred on "Charlie's Angel", a 2019 episode of Mull's sitcom The Cool Kids as Kathleen, a love interest for his character Charlie.
 Her role announcement in November 2018 was initially touted by the press as a Clue reunion, though only Mull and Warren appear.
+The two also appeared in episodes of Community as the parents of character Britta Perry.